abakuslu/CA2.dev/README.md

 * MongoDb

 ## Setup
- * To run this project,Clone this GitHub repo to Glitch
+ * To run this project,Clone this GitHub <a href=""https://github.com/abakuslu/CA2.dev.git"">Repo</a> to Glitch
  * Set env file
  *  Add your own MongoDb database.